hmc-aozdemir/project-ideas/free-1.md

 trigger compilation which generates an image or LaTeX code, or something like that.

-The more intersting would be interactive mode, where as the users enter each line the image is drawn for them to see what they have, as well as to indicate potentially intersting thing to do next (IE, higlighting the tangent point after drawing a tangent).
+The more interesting would be interactive mode, where as the users enter each line the image is drawn for them to see what they have, as well as to indicate potentially interesting thing to do next (IE, highlighting the tangent point after drawing a tangent).
 Using this information the users can issue special interactive commands that act on those possibilities.

 At the end of the session the user could export the image, LaTeX, or DSL code that would have created the image they ended up creating interactively.

+When errors occurs statically, they would be reported along with the part of the program which caused the error.
+When they occur interactively they would be reported right away, and the current drawing would remain unchanged.

 ### Expressiveness